Campus Safety and Security

 - Residence Hall Fire Safety

 Immediate Alerts, Warnings, Timely Warnings, Alerts, Communication, Emergency Communication, Safety messaging

-The Department of Safety and Security or the Incident Response Team will communicate to the Alverno College community in the event of an emergency, a potential emergency, or on-going criminal situation that occurs on or near the campus.
+The Department of Campus Safety or the Incident Response Team will communicate to the Alverno College community in the event of an emergency, a potential emergency, or on-going criminal situation that occurs on or near the campus.
 The college will initiate communication in the following ways:

 Network Communication: If you are logged into the Alverno college network, a pop-up window may appear advising you of the current situation.

 Rave Alert: Students and Employees are automatically enrolled and will receive voice/SMS text messaging.
 Add phone numbers by logging in with your Alverno user/password at https://www.getrave.com/login/alverno.
 Updates to your contact information should be made in IOL at https://iol.alverno.edu.
 Cell phone numbers should not be listed as a Home phone to ensure receipt of text message options.
 Contact email@example.com if you have any questions.